theBoEffect/ask_the_doc/service/README.md

 ## 2. Pick Your Document

-* Select a document you'd like to process and save it to the root of this service section (./service) as document.pdf
+* Select a document you'd like to process and save it to the data director of this service section (./service/data) as document.pdf
 * You can use ./service/example/proj2025/document.pdf if you wish.
 * If you decide you want to use a different name than "document", you just need to update the .env value as well